Teddy Bridgewater: Carolina Panthers

 On March 26, 2020, Bridgewater signed a three-year, $63 million contract with the Panthers.

-Bridgewater made his Panthers debut in the season-opening 34–30 loss to the Las Vegas Raiders and finished the game with 269 passing yards, including a 75-yard touchdown to former Jets teammate Robby Anderson.
-In the next game against the Buccaneers, Bridgewater finished with 367 passing yards and two interceptions as the Panthers lost 31–17.
-The following week against the Los Angeles Chargers, Bridgewater threw for 235 yards and a touchdown during the 21–16 win.
+Bridgewater made his Panthers debut in the season-opening 34–30 loss to the Las Vegas Raiders and finished with 269 passing yards, including a 75-yard touchdown to former Jets teammate Robby Anderson.
+In the next game against the Buccaneers, Bridgewater threw for 367 yards and two interceptions during the 31–17 road loss.
+The following week against the Los Angeles Chargers, Bridgewater had 235 passing yards and a touchdown during the 21–16 road victory.
 This was Bridgewater's first win as a Panther.

-In Week 5 against the Falcons, Bridgewater threw for 313 yards and two touchdowns during the 23–16 victory.
+During Week 5 against the Falcons, Bridgewater threw for 313 yards and two touchdowns in the 23–16 victory.
 In Week 9 against the Chiefs, he threw for 310 yards and two touchdowns and rushed for 19 yards and another touchdown during the narrow 33–31 loss.

 Bridgewater finished the 2020 season with career-high totals in several statistics, including completions (340), passing yards (3,733), touchdowns (15) and rushing yards (279).